harmony-one/horizon/docs/README.md

 - [ ] PR from Ganesha for Harmony Testnet Bridge Support
 - [ ] Check Status of TokenLocker and ERC721 and ERC1155 support (Bruce)
 - [ ] Review item which is needed for Permissionless Rollout of Validators (waiting on something on Ethereum?)
-- [ ] Check whether Boris is writing any tests
+- [ ] Check test updates from Boris

 ## Environment Data